 Leo can randomize the order of questions and/or responses within questions, on both a per-user and per-exam basis.

 Leo offers many reports based on assessment data, including a sophisticated point bi-serial item analysis for each exam and multiple feedback screens for students across a course.
-In addition, all exam questions can be linked back to objectives and their related competencies for improved accreditation reporting.
+In addition, all questions can be linked back to objectives and their related competencies for improved accreditation reporting.

-Exams can be set up with a number of feedback settings, such as:
+Assessments can be set up with a number of feedback settings, such as:

 In addition, super-immediate feedback (SIF) is an option that allows students to see feedback on questions and answers as they are taking an exam.
 SIF helps you turn the exam system into a learning tool so your students don’t just see the correct answers – they can actually understand why their answers were right or wrong.